Vibration and Distance

 Sometimes, vibration propagation equations are used inappropriately and without benefit of current scientific understanding of the appropriate exponent and PPVref for a given construction location and operation.
 Such uncritical application of the equations can lead to even larger errors in calculated safe distances with respect to measured velocities than those inherent in the calculations and the standards.
 Anyone presented with the results of such calculations should take care to determine which vibration propagation equation was employed for the calculation and the suitability of the parameters used in it.
 These factors entirely determine the result, its meaning, and its applicability in a given situation and locale.

 Correct and judicious use of appropriate ground vibration standards, combined with careful and scientifically valid vibration monitoring, can provide a sense of reassurance regarding vibration damage potential.
-Such an approach is not the same as a "guarantee" of vibration safety, but it is far better than guessing or hoping that damage will not be done.
+Such an approach is not a "guarantee" of vibration safety, but it is far better than guessing or hoping that damage will not be done.
 It is overwhelmingly more desirable than dealing with actual damage after it has occurred.
+Of course, there is simply no substitute for actual vibration monitoring done on the job itself.

 A Note on Historic, Culturally-Important or Damaged Structures